 eToro claims to offer some hugely competitive trading fees.
-Not only can you invest in shares, ETFs, and cryptocurrencies without paying any commission – but there is no monthly or annual maintenance fee.
+Not only can you invest in shares, ETFs, and cryptocurrencies without paying any commission when you trade CFDs – but there is no monthly or annual maintenance fee.

 Moreover, if buying UK stocks listed on the London Stock Exchange – eToro waves the 0.5% stamp duty fee that you would ordinarily need to pay.
 All in all, this broker allows you to invest in a super cost-effective manner.

 But, before signing up with eToro, we would suggest reading this review.
 We explore each and every fee that you need to consider when investing at eToro and ultimately, whether or not this broker is as competitively priced as it likes to make out.

 - 2 eToro Trading Fees

 - 4 eToro Forex Fees